peterdragun/IDF-Monitor-Tips-Trick/slides.md

 - convert base64 log (binary mode) to text - further reduce the data transferred from ESP
 - running monitor without attaching STDIN to TTY - e.g. monitor in CLion, Docker may not work properly without TTY
 - configurable shortcut for GDB? - e.g. allow users to map CTRL + C to exit monitor

+**Fell free to reach out to me if you have any ideas for improvements!**